hrk-berserker27/TicTacToe-vite/readme.md

 }
 ```

-### Continued Development
+> ### Continued Development
+>

-- I liked how easy it became to make my app responsive, using Tailwind CSS and would like to improve the way I use it.
+> - I liked how easy it became to make my app responsive, using **Tailwind CSS** and would like to improve the way I use it.
+>

-- Reduce my development time on styling and focus more on the logic part of the application.
+> - Reduce my development time on styling and focus more on the logic part of the application.

-- I would like to use different testing libraries such as Jest or react testing library in my future projects as I struggled with manually testing my app.
+> - I would like to use different testing libraries such as **Jest** or **react testing library** in my future projects as I struggled with manually testing my app.

 ### Useful resources